mozilla/uniffi-rs/docs/manual/src/udl/interfaces.md

 }
 ```

-This version uses the `AtomicU64` struct for interior mutability, which is both `Sync` and
+This version uses an `AtomicU64` for interior mutability, which is both `Sync` and
 `Send` and hence will compile successfully:

 ```rust